 Plastic surgeons in Singapore usually perform liposuction on a minimum of 5 body parts.
 Liposuction costs about $1,500 - $2,800 for each body part area.

-Most surgeons will charge you an all-in fee that covers surgeon fee, anaesthetic fee, and OT fee, but Dr Christopher don't think this is fair.
+Most surgeons will charge you an all-in fee that covers surgeon fee, anaesthetic fee, and an OT fee, but Dr Christopher doesn't think this is fair.

 - If the operation is shorter than normal, the patient should pay less.

 - If the operation is taking longer than usual, the surgeon may rush to finish the surgery without achieving the desired result.
 Because the excess OT and anaesthetic fees will be coming out of his/her pocket!

 Dr Christopher charges a surgeon fee instead while his patients settle the rest.
 He gives an estimate of what the total bill will look like prior to the surgery.